 Perfectly simple and delicious way to cook fresh corn in the summer and all year long.
-Once you start to grill corn in husk, you’ll never cook fresh corn a different way again!
+Once you start grilling corn in husk, you’ll never cook fresh corn a different way again!

 How do you cook corn on the cob?